|

 The hydraulic method

-Hydroelectric plants harness the force of water to produce electricity.
+Hydroelectric power plants harness the force of water to produce electricity.
 Moving water turns a turbine that also drives a generator.
-This model is particularly efficient in mountainous regions where water can be stored in reservoirs before being released to generate energy.
+This model is particularly effective in mountainous regions where water can be stored in reservoirs before being released to generate energy.

 Renewable energies and the future of power plants

 Wind power plants represent a promising alternative, using the force of the wind to turn turbine blades.
 The rotation of the turbine drives a generator, thus producing electricity.
-These, along with solar installations, such as those mentioned in this article about the advantages of solar energy, are expanding rapidly, highlighting the importance of renewable and sustainable energy sources in our future energy mix.
+These, along with solar installations, such as those discussed in this article on the advantages of solar energy, are on the rise, highlighting the importance of renewable and sustainable energy sources in our future energy mix.

-- Types of power plants: Thermal, Nuclear, Hydraulic, Wind
+- Types of plants: Thermal, Nuclear, Hydroelectric, Wind

 - Primary energy: Source of energy used to produce electricity